Eduard Mammadov

-Eduard Mammadov (born January 2, 1978, in Baku) is an Azerbaijani professional kickboxer nicknamed "White Wolf", 28-time world champion, 9-time European champion, 11-time world cup holder, 15-time Azerbaijani champion, Asian and Eurasian champion, world champion among professionals, owner of the WAKO version of the intercontinental belt among professionals, professionals among them are the owner of the IKBO version of the world belt, honored master of sports, honored coach, Honorary Physical Education and Sports Worker of the Republic of Azerbaijan, Deputy Chairman of the Board of Directors of the Azerbaijan Kickboxing Federation, Assistant to the Head Coach of the National Team, Head of the Sports and Training Department of the Sports Society of the Ministry of Internal Affairs, police lieutenant colonel.
+Eduard Mammadov (born January 2, 1978, in Baku) is an Azerbaijani professional kickboxer nicknamed "White Wolf", 30-time world champion, 9-time European champion, 11-time world cup holder, 15-time Azerbaijani champion, Asian and Eurasian champion, world champion among professionals, owner of the WAKO version of the intercontinental belt among professionals, professionals among them are the owner of the IKBO version of the world belt, honored master of sports, honored coach, Honorary Physical Education and Sports Worker of the Republic of Azerbaijan, deputy chairman of the Board of Directors of the Azerbaijan Kickboxing Federation, Assistant to the Head Coach of the National Team, Head of the Sports and Training Department of the Sports Society of the Ministry of Internal Affairs, police colonel.
 Vice President of the Azerbaijan Kickboxing Federation.

 Kickboxing career

 Mammadov started his professional kickboxing career in 1993 and since then won all Azerbaijani Kickboxing Championship titles.

 Coaching career

 He started his coaching career in 2000 and currently working as kickboxing coach in local school.